RonenNess/GeonBit.UI/README.md

 ### BringToFront()

 Move this entity to be at the front of all the children inside its direct parent.
 This is equivalent to just adding this entity last.

+### SendToBack()

+Move this entity to be at the back of all the children inside its direct parent.
+This is equivalent to just adding this entity first.

 ## Entity StyleSheets